Melukote: Cheluva-Narayana Swamy Temple

 The temple is richly endowed, having been under the special patronage of the Vijaya nagar king Vikitapathi Raya and Mysore kings, and it has an extremely valuable collection of jewels in its custody.
-As early as 1614, Maharaja Raja Wodeyar I (1578–1617) of Mysore, who first acquired Srirangapatna and adopted the Srivaishnava faith, granted to the temple, and to the Brahmins at Melkote as custodians of the deity, the large and valuable estate (fiefdom) granted to him by Vijaynagar emperor Venkatapati Raya.
+As early as 1614, Maharaja Raja Wodeyar I (1578–1617) of Mysore, who first acquired Srirangapatna and adopted the Sri Vaishnava faith, granted to the temple, and to the Brahmins at Melkote as custodians of the deity, the large and valuable estate (fiefdom) granted to him by Vijaynagar emperor Venkatapati Raya.
 On one of the pillars of the temple's nava-aranga ("new stage" or pavilion for music and dance performances), there stands a bas relief about 1.5 ft high, of Raja Wodeyar, standing with folded hands, with his name inscribed on the base.
 He is said to have been a great devotee of the presiding deity and a regular visitor to the temple.
 A gold crown set with precious jewels was presented by him to the temple.
 This crown is known as the Raja-mudi, after his name.
 From the inscriptions on some of the gold jewels and on gold and silver vessels in the temple, it is learnt that they were presents from Krishnaraja Wadiyar III (r.
 1799–1831) and his queens.
 Krishnaraja Wodeyar III also presented a crown set with precious jewels.
 It is known after him as Krishnaraja-mudi.
 Yet another crown, known as the Vairamudi or Vajramukuta, which is set with diamonds and must have been the most expensive of the three, is also older than both the Raja-mudi and Krishnaraja-mudi.
 Who was the donor of that very valuable crown, and how it came into the possession of the temple, is unknown.
 However, as the oldest crown, it has a special place in ritual ceremonies, and has a special annual commemoration named after it, namely the vairamudi habba.
 Despite all the royal connections of the other two crowns, it is only the old vairamudi to be distinguished this way.

 All the three crowns are kept in the safe custody of the state government at the Mandya Treasury.
 They are brought to the temple to adorn the image of Cheluvanarayana Swamy only during a specific annual festival known as Vairamudi habba (literally "Diamond crown festival").
 This festival commemorates, and is named after, the oldest crown, of unknown origin.
 The Vairamudi festival, which is the chief annual celebration, is attended by more than 400,000 people.
 Jatra (chariot festival, when the utsava murthy of the deity is taken in procession through the streets of the town) is held annually during March–April and more than one lakh people congregate for this occasion.

 A number of inscriptions and records of the place speak of other land grants and gifts to this shrine.
 Perhaps the fort on the hill was built during Hoysala and Vijayanagara period.
 The renovated temple has a beautiful gopura was built by Vijayanagar Dynasty.

+This temple is under the direct control of Yadugiri Yathiraja Mutt.